MuhammadMukhlis220/Porfotolio_Project/README.md

-Hello I'am Mukhlis a passionate person in data and machine learning who professional in data analysis and experience in processing large datasets.
+Hello I'am Mukhlis a passionate person in data and machine learning who professional in data and experience in processing large datasets.
 Bachelor of Electrical Engineer with 2 years work experience in data.
 Have experience at PT.
 Telekomunikasi Selular Indonesia as Data Analyst and now work at PT.
 Optimasi Data Indonesia as Data Engineer.

+Some data processor

 ---
 # **WELCOME TO MY PORTFOLIO**